 SCCM Client Install via Intune – Upload SCCM Client CCMSetup .MSI to Intune

-More details about creating Intune Mobile app for SCCM client is explained in the article https://www.anoopcnair.com/install-sccm-client-via-intune-part9/
+More details about creating the Intune Mobile app for SCCM clients are explained in the article https://www.anoopcnair.com/install-sccm-client-via-intune-part9/

 Video Tutorial – End User Experience Windows 10 SCCM and Intune